Ayesha-sys-QA/Portfolio/README.md

 # 🧪 QA Portfolio – Aicha Moustatia

 Hello!
-I’m Aicha, a passionate QA Engineer with hands-on experience in manual, API, and automation testing.
+I’m Aicha, a passionate QA Engineer with hands-on experience in manual, API, and automation testing using tools like **Java, Selenium, Postman, and Playwright**.
-I’m continuously learning and growing my skills to excel in remote QA roles and deliver quality software solutions.
+Driven by quality and precision, I strive to deliver seamless software experiences through rigorous testing and automation.

 This repository showcases my QA testing skills across **manual testing**, **API testing**, and **automation scripting**.
 Each section includes examples of **test cases**, **bug reports**, and **frameworks** developed during my training and personal projects.